 How can having a Big Brother/Sister benefit my child?

 Many families notice immediate, and long-term improvements in their child’s behavior, and performance at school.
 One private study of the Big Brothers Big Sisters model concluded that children who are matched with a Big Brother or Big Sister for at least 18 months: -Are more confident -Are more likely to avoid alcohol and illegal drugs -Do better in school -Have better relationships with parents and other adults

 What is the process for matching my child with a Big?

 The first step for a child to become a Little Brother/Sister is for the parent/guardian to call the office at 445-4871 and request an application.
 If the child meets basic eligibility requirements, then BBBSNC staff will interview the child and parent/guardian.
 Once enrolled, the child will be placed on a waiting list until there is a Big Brother/Sister who is an appropriate match for the child.
 Once matched, the Big and Little will spend about 8-10 hours together each month.

 Big Brothers and Big Sisters are carefully screened volunteers who are committed to giving their time and energy to help a local child.
-They fun-loving, patient, and non-judgmental individuals who are matched with children based on similar interests and location.
+They are fun-loving, patient, and non-judgmental individuals who are matched with children based on similar interests and location.
 All Bigs have been interviewed and have passed reference checks and a criminal background check.
 Child safety is always BBBSNC’s top priority.